Jafrash/DocOutline/README.md

 - Implemented fallback text summarization for when AI is unavailable
 - Enhanced web interface with drag-and-drop file upload
 - Added real-time processing with visual results display
-- Improved error handling and graceful degradation
+- Improved error handling and graceful degradation# DocOutline